Kotlin/kotlinx-kover/kover-gradle-plugin/docs/index.md

 and when any Kover report generation task is started, this task will not be triggered.

 ## Extra info

+### Binary reports
+Binary report is an intermediate non-human readable coverage report which is used to generate human-readable reports (like XML or HTML) by third-party tools.

+This report is used as input in [Kover CLI](https://kotlin.github.io/kotlinx-kover/cli#generating-reports) or Kover Features artifact.

+it may be useful to work separately with the binary reports when coverage measurement and generation of human-readable reports occur on different machines or in different Gradle builds.

 ### Invoke Kover tasks
 Kover tasks are normal Gradle tasks.